eerkela/bertrand/docs/source/content/motivation.rst

     sum_numba.sum_ints(y)    # 704982704
     sum(x)                   # 4999950000

-All of our custom implementations overflow!
-This is because the C integer type we used to represent the sum is only 32 bits wide, meaning it can only represent values up to ``2**32 - 1``, which is less than the sum we are trying to compute.
-The built-in Python function, on the other hand, uses a variable-length integer type that can represent arbitrarily large values without overflowing.
+The built-in solution returns a different value than the other three.
+This is because the integer type we used to represent the sum is only 32 bits wide, meaning it can only represent values up to ``2**32 - 1``, which is less than the sum we are trying to compute.
+The :func:`sum() <python:sum>` function, on the other hand, uses built-in Python integers, which are variable-length and can represent arbitrarily large values without overflowing.

 .. figure:: /images/motivation/Integer_Data_Formats.svg
     :align: center